Remembering Lee Remick as Lady Randolph Churchill

 In 1991, two months before she died, we held an award dinner for Ms. Remick on the Queen Mary in Long Beach.
 It was a gala evening to celebrate her film contribution to our knowledge of Churchill’s life and times.
 And a bittersweet occasion, for she was stricken with cancer.
 This would be her last appearance in public.
 We did her proud, thanks to the participation of a special guest, Gregory Peck, who added luster and eloquent words.

 It was fun to watch people’s reactions as Mr. Peck and his wife Veronique walked the ship’s passageways.
-But sadly, Lee was swollen with medications, barely able to speak.
+But sadly, Lee was heavily medicated, difficult in speech.
 Mr. Peck hadn’t seen her in years.
 Her husband, British film producer Kip Gowans, briefed him in advance.
 The consummate professional, Gregory Peck spoke as if nothing had changed:

 “A depth of womanliness”